 “Bank of America is committed to advancing racial equality and economic opportunity in Delaware, helping a diverse group of young adults gain skills and experience that will put them on a path to success,” said Chip Rossi, Delaware market president for Bank of America.
 “Our longstanding partnership with Delaware State University builds on our efforts to advance economic mobility through a focus on education and workforce development.”

 This year, the bank provided nearly $4 million to nonprofits in Delaware focused on economic mobility and connecting individuals with opportunities to obtain skills and employment.
-This initiative is part of the bank’s recent to advance racial equality and economic opportunity, and its to enhance upskilling and re-skilling for Black/African American and Hispanic-Latino individuals.
+This initiative is part of the bank’s recent $1 billion, four-year commitment to advance racial equality and economic opportunity, and its $25 million commitment to enhance upskilling and re-skilling for Black/African American and Hispanic-Latino individuals.

-“Sustained corporate engagement is an absolute necessity for changing the landscape for millions of talented students of color,” says Harry Williams, president of the “What Bank of America is doing today is initiating a process that will literally change the roadmap to success for these young people, and I am very excited about the prospect.”
+“Sustained corporate engagement is an absolute necessity for changing the landscape for millions of talented students of color,” says Harry Williams, president of the Thurgood Marshall College Fund, the nation’s largest association for the HBCU community.
+“What Bank of America is doing today is initiating a process that will literally change the roadmap to success for these young people, and I am very excited about the prospect.”
 Williams is a former president of Delaware State University.

 The $25 million, nationwide initiative includes partnerships with nearly two dozen community colleges that serve predominantly Black/African American and Hispanic-Latino students, public historically Black colleges and universities (HBCUs) and public Hispanic-serving institutions (HSIs).
 Bank of America is also partnering with and providing funding to the Aspen Institute to convene the participating higher education institutions for technical and programmatic assistance and to share best practices.